gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Setting the Eclipse project name in `eclipse.project.file.beforeMerged` or `eclipse.project.file.whenMerged` hook provided by the
 `Eclipse` plugin has been deprecated.

+### The `sonar-runner` plugin has been superseded by an external plugin from SonarQube

+SonarQube is an open platform to manage code quality, and in previous versions of Gradle the 'sonar-runner' plugin has provided integration with this analysis tool.
+An improved plugin is now available directly from the developers of SonarQube.
+This new plugin supersedes the 'sonar-runner' plugin that is part of the Gradle distribution; the 'sonar-runner' plugin is now deprecated.

+See [the official documentation from SonarQube](http://docs.sonarqube.org/display/SONAR/Analyzing+with+Gradle) for more details.

 ## Potential breaking changes

 ### Upgraded to Groovy 2.4.4